nekupaw/paws621/README.md

 With this project I also learned about web development.
 If possible I would release it this year and hopefully get new users :3

-The "framework" is not yet finished and I strongly advise against using it for your own purposes
+The framework is not yet finished and I strongly advise against using it for your own purposes